National Emergency Management Stockpile

 1. The NEMS Standing Offer Panel

-The NEMS Panel can also be accessed through a portal by state and territory government agencies, including those which are not directly involved in emergency response and recovery.
+The NEMS Panel can also be accessed through a portal by approved state and territory government agencies, including those which are not directly involved in emergency response and recovery.

 Local Councils can also easily become Customers of the NEMS Panel and buy goods and services to help them prepare for crises and emergencies.